Internet bullying is alive and well. It’s been happening to me on Quora for the last year and a half, almost since I

 This is one black hole our country has fallen into:

 People not taking responsibility for their actions; claiming an emotional or mental liability as an excuse for bad or depraved behavior; abusing drugs to the extent that they’ve destroyed brain cells and then blaming other people for their lousy lives; crying about a ‘deprived or abusive childhood’, though they seem perfectly able to function adequately otherwise, like obeying other laws, paying their bills, raising children-godawful though their kids may turn out.

 And the biggest insult?
 Going on the offensive when someone fights back or defends themselves.

-In fact, that is exactly what and why these people are doing it to me: I had the unmitigated gall (what is mitigated gall?) to defend myself against their bullying.
+In fact, that is exactly what and why these people are doing it to me: I had the gall to defend myself against their bullying.
 I’ve received multiple nasty messages from people they’ve spoken to, demanding I send back jewelry that I supposedly stole, when in fact, it was sent back within two weeks of the person it belonged to.
 By certified mail.